 by Lyn Ferraby

 I believe that the point is one of principle.
-To create new FBs to cater for those opposed to gays would open the gates to every other dissident group such as those opposed to colour, foreigners, racial groups, flat earthers - you name it.
+To create new FBs to cater for those opposed to gay people would open the gates to every other dissident group such as those opposed to colour, foreigners, racial groups, flat earthers - you name it.

 One understands the pressures that created the Act of Synod 1993; very similar to the pressures now arising because of the present objections to homosexuals.
 Are not both in fact acts of discrimination unworthy of the church?
 The Act of Synod 1993 gave a special status not just generally to those opposed to women priests but to a number of separate identifiable groups, REFORM, Church Society, FiF for example and some elements of the Evangelical Alliance too?
 There were circumstances that made the Act of Synod 1993 seem necessary at that time, even though it was in principle wrong, but that time is past; the Act is now being misused to prolong the debate and should be rescinded.